 It's a priority for me.

-All right, for stations along the Sean Hannity Show Network, we're going to stay with the president and his press conference.
+All right, for stations along the Sean Hannity Show Network, we're going to stay with the President and his press conference.

 I'm not putting anybody on a moral plane.

-What I'm saying is this you had a group on one side, and you had a group on the other, and they came at each other with clubs, and it was vicious, and it was horrible, and it was a Horrible thing to watch.
+You had a group on one side and you had a group on the other, and they came at each other with clubs and it was vicious and it was horrible and it was a horrible thing to watch.

 But there is another side.

-There was a group on this side, you can call them the left, you've just called them the left, that came violently attacking the other group.
+There was a group on this side, you can call them the left, or you've just called them the left, that came violently attacking the other group.

 So you can say what you want, but that's the way it is.

-Well, I do think there's blame, yes.
+Well, I do think there's blame.

 I think there's blame on both sides.

-And I have no doubt about it, and you don't have any doubt about it either.
+And you don't have any doubt about it either.

-They showed him a stroll.
+They showed him a startled protest.

 Excuse me.